 Critical Research Failure: There is a city named Trelew in a Spanish-speaking country on the other side of the Atlantic from the one in Cornwall, but it's in Argentina, not Mexico.

 Designated Villain: Steve.
 He's squarely in the position of being the villain, but all he really does that's bad is attempt to persuade Arthur that of the six hundred million kids who've had presents delivered, it doesn't really matter all that much if one of them gets her present a few days later.
-Apart from that he's intelligent, efficient, takes pride in his job and is even sympathetic, in that he's been waiting and hoping for years to become Santa and is doomed to be cheated out of what could be considered his inheritance.
+Apart from that he's intelligent, efficient, takes pride in his job and is even sympathetic, in that he's been waiting and hoping for years to become Santa and is doomed to be cheated out of what could be considered his inheritance, although that itself may not matter since his reasons for hoping to become Santa was just to receive acknowledgment from his dad, which he gets anyway.
 One of the criticisms the film received was that none of the characters were really mean enough to count as bad guys.
+Grandsanta is the actual closest to one due to his selfishness, and even he redeems himself.

 According to Word of God from writer and director Sarah Smith, Steve was never thought of by the film makers as a villain.
 It's probably due to bad marketing that some got the impression he was intended to be one.
 (Really, the film in general was marketed all wrong.)